Skip to content

 threading benefit on the network LP

-On the network LP (irregular topology, T=168, see below), polar's threading does start paying as N grows, and grows steadily:
+On the network LP (irregular topology, T=168, see below), polar's threading does start paying as N grows:

 N polar 1 thread polar 32 threads speedup